 In response, it has been suggested that the Government should also introduce rent controls.

 Rose Jinks, spokesperson for our sister company Just Landlords, was a guest on various radio stations across the country yesterday, discussing the ban and the changes that it will bring about.
-Together with Just Landlords, we have been keeping our readers up-to-date on the Act’s progress – visit the Tenant Fees Ban section on our website to view all the news so far.
+Together with Just Landlords, we have been keeping our readers up-to-date on the Act’s progress.

 With changes imminent, Neil Cobbold, Chief Operating Officer of PayProp, has shared his expectations for the PRS: “After a long period of waiting, the Tenant Fees Act is finally being introduced.
 This should help to provide greater certainty in the lettings market, alongside a sense of finality for letting agents, landlords and tenants.”